Big West Conference Men's Basketball Player of the Year

 The Big West Conference Men's Basketball Player of the Year is an annual award given to the Big West Conference's most outstanding player.
 The conference was formed in 1969 and known as the Pacific Coast Athletic Association until 1988.
 The award was first given following the 1969–70 season.
 No player has won the award three times, but there have been eight two-time players of the year.
 Larry Johnson of UNLV was also the national player of the year in 1990–91, the same season of his second consecutive Big West Player of the Year accolade.

 Long Beach State has had the most all-time winners with 13.
 There have been three ties in the award's history, most recently in 2007–08.
-Among present Big West members, three schools have had no winners: established members Cal Poly and UC Riverside and 2020 arrival Bakersfield.
+Among present Big West members, six schools have had no winners.
+Two have been members for most or all of the 21st century: Cal Poly since 1996 and UC Riverside since 2001.
+A third such program, Cal State Bakersfield, joined in 2020.
+The other three will play their first Big West seasons in 2026–27 — California Baptist, Sacramento State, and Utah Valley.